Grocery Retailers, Building Value and Overcoming Obstacles

 Building Shopper Trust and Loyalty

-In a recent article on GroceryDive, journalist Catherine Douglas Moran discussed how Albertsons, a leading national grocery retailer, has set its sights on building customer loyalty in order to combat some of the issues the company is facing.
+In a recent article on GroceryDive, journalist Catherine Douglas Moran discussed how Albertsons, a leading national grocery retailer, has set its sights on building shopper loyalty in order to combat some of the issues the company is facing.
 Albertsons plans on growing its shopper loyalty by investing in “digital transformation, modernization of its supply chain and growing its retail media network”.
 All three of these tactics are intended to create a more consistent, engaging, and thoughtful customer experience.

 Building shopper loyalty is more than just improving operational logistics.
 Albertsons also plans on growing its offering of private label products.
 In fact, many grocers have reinvested in their private label offerings.
 As product availability has fluctuated over the past few years, many shoppers have purchased private label products for the first time.
 Once viewed as lesser quality, customers have quickly realized just how high-quality private label products can be.
 With many shoppers interested in repurchasing these products, grocers who invest in their private brands are able to build value and keep shoppers coming back.